NoCheatPlus/Docs/Development/bip/bip-3.15.0-and-later.md

     * Change split move indication (boolean -> int).
     * Moving checks: other plugins can override a set-back much easier now see [commit](https://github.com/NoCheatPlus/NoCheatPlus/commit/34e3548ec5c0ab73ad8c46a1b9198362a0840b8a).
     * Adjust MovingFlying to log packet mismatch more often and keep retrying interpretation.
+    * Skip redundant checks that already have been passed within BlockInteract.

 ### 3.15.1-RC-sMD5NET-b1084
 * Release type: **RC Release**